wehlutyk/thesis/content/2-brainscopypaste-2-protocol.md

 If a destination has substitutions from multiple sources we count a single effective substitution where, for each feature, the value for the effective source word is the average of the values of the candidate source words.

 Put shortly a model defines how many times, and under what source and destination conditions, quote occurrences can be counted as substitutions.
-@fig:substitution-modelled shows the inferences made by the four models that use bins spanning 1 day aligned to midnight: later occurrences of $q'$ and $q''$ are counted as substitutions in @fig:substitution-modelled-majority-all and @fig:substitution-modelled-all-all, whereas in @fig:substitution-modelled-majority-exclude_past and @fig:substitution-modelled-all-exclude_past they are not.
+@Fig:substitution-modelled shows the inferences made by the four models that use bins spanning 1 day aligned to midnight: later occurrences of $q'$ and $q''$ are counted as substitutions in @fig:substitution-modelled-majority-all and @fig:substitution-modelled-all-all, whereas in @fig:substitution-modelled-majority-exclude_past and @fig:substitution-modelled-all-exclude_past they are not.

 The results reported and discussed in the following sections are valid for all 16 models, and the graphics we present were produced by the model first introduced above.